clburlison/clburlison.com/_posts/2014-11-13-sign-packages-with-luggage.md

 Rename the package to ``luggage-no-sign.pkg``.
 We are doing this for comparisons later.

 To tell luggage to sign the package you need to add the following line of code inside of the Makefile at the beginning.
-Make sure to change the information in the parentheses with the name of your certificate (review image 11 above).
+Make sure to change the information in the double quotes with the name of your certificate (review image 11 above).

 {% highlight bash %}
 PB_EXTRA_ARGS+= --sign "Developer ID Installer: Clayton Burlison"